 Leicester City draw La Liga giants in Champions League quarter-finals

-Bayern Munich will face reigning champions Real Madrid, while Barca take on Juve
+Bayern Munich will face reigning champions Real, while Barca take on Juve

 The Champions League quarter-final draw was made on Friday morning.
 Photograph: Getty Images